IBM/pycoq/README.md

 rm -fr $HOME/.local/share/pycoq
 ```

-### Usage of pycoq
+## Using pycoq
-For basic usage see an example `tutorial/tutorial_pycoq.py` in the source repository.
+For basics see an example `tutorial/tutorial_pycoq.py` the test scripts in `pycoq/tests` in the source repository.

 ## Build pycoq in Docker
 Install docker, git clone the source repository and from the directory containing Dockerfile run